Warning

 <OS>UBUNTU</OS>

-<!-- COMPILERS: compilers supported on this machine, comma seperated list, first is default -->
+<!-- COMPILERS: compilers supported on this machine, comma separated list, first is default -->

 <COMPILERS>gnu</COMPILERS>

-<!-- MPILIBS: mpilibs supported on this machine, comma seperated list,
+<!-- MPILIBS: mpilibs supported on this machine, comma separated list,

 first is default, mpi-serial is assumed and not required in